nyx-project/vyhub-documentation/docs/central/affiliate.md

 - Youtube, Instagram, TikTok shorts / reels
 - General backlink to our website

+At the end of this document you find some example banners you can use.

 ## Affiliate Commission

 You as an affiliate will receive an uncapped commission of 25% from each payment, the referred user makes with us.